gentry-php/gentry/docs/writing/basics.md

 The first thing to note is that the test `yield`s the expected value and is thus a "generator".
 This allows you to specify multiple tests for one scenario.

+> Gentry test methods should _always_ be a generator.
+If the tested method has
+> no return value, just `yield null` instead.

 Gentry can test for both method calls and properties.
 Method calls are only allowed on the first passed parameter to a test (`"{0}"` or `$foo` in this example).
 The first argument should _always_ be a type hinted object.